 What are their hiring trends and patterns?
 What sort of organizational roles do they have?

 If it’s a public company, is there any financial data that can be used by the model?

-You can also look at intent data.
-This is activity that a company or individual exhibits across the web that points to potential buying signals.
+You can also look at the intent data.
+This is the activity that a company or individual exhibits across the web that points to potential buying signals.